weixian-zhang/Azure-sSFTP/README.md

   * uploaded files from external Sftp clients
   * files downloaded by sSFTP Downloaders
 * Supports certificate and password authentication
-* Azure File as the file storage for SFTP server
+* Reliable storage using Azure File shares
 * Supports [Webhook invocation](#webhook) when virus is detected
-* Each Sftp login account is jailed to its configured directory only
+* Each Sftp client login account is jailed to its configured directory only
 * Configurable with a single Yaml file, config changes are recognize instantly with no container restart needed
 * In the roadmap
-    * Additional logging destinations like Log Analytics Workspace, Azure SQL, Azure Cosmos and more
+    * More log destinations i.e: Log Analytics, Azure SQL, Azure Cosmos, Service Bus and more
     * Web portal to configure sSFTP in addition to current Yaml file format.
 Web Portal will be co-hosted within sSFTP container.

 ### How Things Work - Directories & Conventions